alioso/museumfire/modules/contrib/simple_gmap/README.txt

 - If desired, click the button to change the field display settings.

 Note: There are no field validation steps in this module, and it just uses a regular Text field rather than defining its own field (this is the "simple" part of this module).
-The display settings let you choose the size of the map, the text for the map link, the map zoom level (applies to both embedded and linked map), whether to display information about the address in a bubble, and to turn on/off the various things you can display.
+The display settings let you choose the size of the map, the text for the map link, the map zoom level (applies to both embedded and linked map), and to turn on/off the various things you can display.
 That's pretty much it (remember: simple is in the name!).